 Suuremõisa manor.
 Photo: Andreas Selenius

 The Basement

-The basement featured vaults of limestone.
-The higher ranked paid servants lived in the basement which was also used as a working space and storage area.
+The basement was built in vaults of limestone.
+The higher ranked paid servants were living in the basement which was also used as a working space and storage area.

 Basement.
 Photo: Robin Lindqvist.